 Postcards of kindness

-They will become little patches of colour and friendship when the residents look out of their windows!
+They will become little patches of colour and friendship when people look out of their windows!

 Christmas and winter resources

 Send your handmade decoration to a care home for them to hang on their tree.
-Your thoughtful decoration will bring a smile to the care home residents and make their Christmas extra special.
+Your thoughtful decoration will bring a smile to people and make their Christmas extra special.

 What brings you joy at Christmas?